htwalden/Food-Bank-CENC-Link2Feed/README.md

 This porject used Jupyter notebooks, python, Dash, Plotly, pandas, geopandas, geoJSON, geopy, bootstrap, Folium, and others.

+The purpose of the project was to present locations of Food Bank clients in relation to food pantries in the area of operations owned by the Food Bank of CENC.
+The data was represented geospatially, which enabled locating service area gaps.
+Once gaps are identified, action can be taken to add services in areas where there formerly was none.
+This has real-world impact which helps reduce food insecurity amongst vulnerable populaitons.

 The final dashboard can be viewed here: http://fbcencl2f.herokuapp.com/